Avro Canada CF-105 Arrow: Notable appearances in media

 In 1997, the CBC broadcast their two-part miniseries, The Arrow.
 The production used a combination of archival film, remote-control flying models and computer animation for the static, ground and flying sequences.
-Although highly acclaimed, receiving praise from film historian and former Avro employee Elwy Yost and winner of numerous awards including the Gemini that year, the miniseries was also criticized for its "docu-drama" style and departing from a strict factual account.
-The continued rebroadcasts and accompanying DVD releases have re-animated the controversy over the Arrow's cancellation and introduce the story to a new generation.
+Although highly acclaimed, receiving praise from film historian and former Avro employee Elwy Yost and winner of numerous awards including the Gemini that year, the miniseries was criticized for its "docu-drama" style and departing from a strict factual account.
+The continued rebroadcasts and accompanying DVD releases have re-animated the controversy over the Arrow's cancellation and introduced the story to a new generation.